-- Depletion Test: The first Cohesion Test is the Depletion Test.
+- a.
+Depletion Test: The first Cohesion Test is the Depletion Test.
 Find the row that matches the colored die roll in the section that corresponds with the type of Cohesion Test required. - No Effect (-): The test is passed and there is no effect on the Lead Unit. - Attacker Deplete (AD): The attacking unit with the largest printed SP value (from the Assaulting Hex if multiple attackers and owning player's choice if more than one such unit) is affected.
 A unit on its FR side is flipped to its BW side.
-A unit already on its BW side takes an immediate Break Test (see 12.6). - Deplete (D): as Fire Combat Cohesion Test - Deplete Two Units (D2): as Fire Combat Cohesion Test - Deplete All Units (D all): as Fire Combat Cohesion Test - Both Deplete (BD\): the defending Lead Unit suffers a Deplete result and the attacking unit with the largest printed SP value (from the Assaulting Hex if multiple attackers and owning player's choice if more than one such unit) suffers an Attacker Deplete result.
+A unit already on its BW side takes an immediate Break Test (see 12.6). - Deplete (D): as Fire Combat Cohesion Test - Deplete Two Units (D2): as Fire Combat Cohesion Test - Deplete All Units (D all): as Fire Combat Cohesion Test - Both Deplete (BD): the defending Lead Unit suffers a Deplete result and the attacking unit with the largest printed SP value (from the Assaulting Hex if multiple attackers and owning player's choice if more than one such unit) suffers an Attacker Deplete result.
 Exception: If the attacking units have a total modified SP value that is at least triple the total modified SP value of the units in the defending hex, apply only the "D" result.
-If the units in the defending hex have a total modified SP value that is at least triple the total modified SP value of the attacking units apply only the "AD" result. - c.
+If the units in the defending hex have a total modified SP value that is at least triple the total modified SP value of the units in the defending hex have a total modified SP value that is at least triple the total modified SP value that is at least triple the total modified SP value of the attacking units apply only the "AD" result. - c.
 Skedaddle Test: The second Cohesion Test is the Skedaddle Test.
 Find the row that matches the white die roll in the section that corresponds with the type of Cohesion Test required.
 The results of the Skedaddle Test in a Close Combat are slightly different than in a Fire Combat.
-If multiple results are listed, all are applied in the order listed.
+If multiple results are listed, all are applied in the order listed. - No Effect (-): The test is passed, and the Lead Unit is unaffected. - Attacker Morale Hit (AMH): The attacking unit with the largest printed SP value (from the Assaulting Hex if multiple attackers and owning player's choice if more than one such unit) receives a Morale Hit (see 12.5). - Attacker Retreats (AR#): The attacking unit with the largest printed SP value (from the Assaulting Hex if multiple attackers and owning player's choice if more than one such unit) Retreats (see 12.3) the number of hexes indicated. - Morale Hit (MH): as Fire Combat Cohesion Test - Break Test (BT): as Fire Combat Cohesion Test

-- No Effect (-): The test is passed, and the Lead Unit is unaffected. - Attacker Morale Hit (AMH): The attacking unit with the largest printed SP value (from the Assaulting Hex if multiple attackers and owning player's choice if more than one such unit) receives a Morale Hit (see 12.5). - Attacker Retreats (AR#): The attacking unit with the largest printed SP value (from the Assaulting Hex if multiple attackers and owning player's choice if more than one such unit) Retreats (see 12.3) the number of hexes indicated. - Morale Hit (MH): as Fire Combat Cohesion Test - Break Test (BT): as Fire Combat Cohesion Test - Defenders Retreat (RA#): All units in the defending hex each Retreat (see 12.3) the number of hexes indicated. - Panic Result (P#): as Fire Combat Cohesion Test except that if the result is "P2" or "P3", the enemy player selects two or three eligible units (respectively) to effect.
+- Defenders Retreat (RA#): All units in the defending hex each Retreat (see 12.3) the number of hexes indicated. - Panic Result (P#): as Fire Combat Cohesion Test except that if the result is "P2" or "P3", the enemy player selects two or three eligible units (respectively) to effect.
 If there are multiple eligible units, they must be chosen starting with the lowest modified CR unit first.